-Supporting Elements complement the Facilities and help to make the pedestrian and bicycle network more safe, visible, navigable, and enjoyable.
-The Supporting Elements break down into these main categories: Traffic Calming, Enhanced Crossings, and Wayfinding.
+Supporting Elements complement the Facilities and help to make the bicycle and pedestrian network safer, more visible, more navigable and more enjoyable.
+The Supporting Elements break down into these main categories: Traffic Calming, Enhanced Intersections, and Wayfinding.
 Supporting Elements should be considered wherever conflicts exist between vehicles, bicyclists, and pedestrians.
-Other standards such as American Association of State Highway and Transportation Officials, National Association of City Transportation Officials, Manual on Uniform Traffic Control Devices, Federal Highway Administration and others may be used in coordination with the elements in this plan.
+Other standards such as American Association of State Highway and Transportation Officials, National Association of City Transportation Officials, Manual on Uniform Traffic Control Devices, Federal Highway Administration and others may be used in coordination with this plan.